gabrie30/recipes/README.md

 ## Curry tip

-Generally you are going to want Garam Masalla, it's an Indian spice mix that is used for everything.
-That, turmeric, coconut milk, onions, and tomatoes.

-Cook down some onions, toss in a can of tomatoes (Rotel is good if you like spice, but any can of diced tomatoes will do).
-Let them cook down with the onions and add some garlic in the last minute or so.
+> See Easy Checkin Curry

+Cook in instapot on the sear setting

+Toast all spices in pan first on medium pan first then pull them

+Add half toasted spices to chicken and cook and brown chicken in pan.
+Put off to side when done cooking

+Food process onion garlic and ginger then cook it in same pan.

-When the garlic starts to brown, add your coconut milk and whatever vegetables you want, about a tablespoon of garam Masala and a pinch of turmeric and let it boil.
-Continue to taste and add spices until the veggies are cooked.
-I reccomend browning any meat first but in a pinch you can just let it boil, too.
+When the garlic starts to brown, add in equal parts coconut milk and chicken stock or bulion then whatever vegetables you want, about a tablespoon of garam Masala, Yellow Curry Powder and a pinch of turmeric and table spoon oyster sauce let it boil.

 I make it with potatoes and carrots, but the beauty of curry is that it is super adaptable, you can toss almost anything in.

-Edit: oh, oyster sauce from the Asian food aisle.
-You want about a tablespoon of that for salt and umami flavor.
-It's my secret ingredient for every thing.
-Western cooking has been sleeping on it.